 These services are designed to reduce waiting times and make the overall travel experience smoother for parents traveling with infants.

 Note: Parents should also be aware of KLM Airlines Name Correction procedures.
 If there’s a typo or error in a booking, the airline allows corrections before travel.
+Families where a parent has recently married and taken a new surname should also review the KLM name change due to marriage process, as the name on the ticket must match the travel document exactly.
+Particularly important when both an adult and an infant are travelling together under the same booking.
 Addressing name discrepancies early ensures smooth check-in, avoids boarding delays, and guarantees that both adults and infants can travel without unnecessary stress.

 KLM’s loyalty program, Flying Blue, also supports families by allowing them to combine earned miles into a single family account.
 Parents can pool miles earned by both adults and children, making it easier to redeem rewards for future flights, upgrades, or discounts.
 This feature is particularly beneficial for families who travel frequently, as it accelerates the pace at which rewards can be enjoyed.